SparkleNetworks/LinkedInNET/README.md

 // https://api.linkedin.com/v1/people/~:(first-name,last-name,location:(name))
 ````

 The `.WithAllFields()` method will generate the list of all available fields.
-LinkedIn recommends not to do that.
+It is not recommended to do that.

 ````csharp
 var profile = api.Profiles.GetMyProfile(